rantisijaber/Monster-Collection/README.md

 **Monster Collection**

-A fun collection app similar to a Pokédex in Pokémon games built as practice with Typescript!
+A fun monster collection app similar to a Pokédex in Pokémon games built as practice for me with Typescript!